TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/key-concepts/key-concepts.md

 ## Operator User

 Tyk Operator is a Kubernetes Controller that manages Tyk Custom Resources (CRs) such as API Definitions and Security Policies.
-Developers define these resources as CRDs, and Tyk Operator ensures that the desired state is reconciled with the Tyk Gateway or Dashboard.
+Developers define these resources as [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/), and Tyk Operator ensures that the desired state is reconciled with the Tyk Gateway or Dashboard.
 This involves creating, updating, or deleting API configurations until the target state matches the desired state.

 For the Tyk Dashboard, Tyk Operator functions as a system user, bound by Organisation and RBAC rules.